Recap of 2022 Kelly Cup Finals

 The Playoffs Most Valuable Trophy was renamed in 2019 in honor of June M. Kelly, the wife of ECHL Commissioner Emeritus Patrick J. Kelly, whom the Kelly Cup is named after.
 Mrs. Kelly was an integral part of the ECHL behind the scenes during her husband’s tenure as Commissioner from the League’s inaugural season in 1988-89 through his retirement following the 1995-96 season.

-Komets are 15th Kelly Cup champion with home ice
+Everblades are 10th Kelly Cup champion without home ice

 Celebration at home & on road